Falls in young children

 - Health Canada does not recommend using cribs older than 10 years.

 - Never let your child sleep on an adult bed or sofa.

-- Keep the side rails of the crib up at all times.
-Remember to lower the crib mattress when your baby reaches three to five months of age and/or when your baby begins to push up on to their hands and knees.
+- Remember to lower the crib mattress when your baby reaches three to five months of age and/or when your baby begins to push up on to their hands and knees.

 - Maintain constant hand contact with your baby on a changing table; do not turn around or leave your baby alone, even for a single second.

 - Never place your baby in an infant or car seat on a table, countertop or car roof.
 The safest place is on the floor.

 - Always secure safety straps when your child is in a swing, high chair, stroller and car seat.